stefan-niculae/gods-acre/docs/plans.md

 ## data entry

+1. !! clean in `forms.py`
-1. handle missing
+2. handle missing
    - whole nr/year: #pk
    - ?/year: -> #pk/year
-2. ! when adding a new payment receipt, make it so you can add select existing units from the inline
+3. ! when adding a new payment receipt, make it so you can add select existing units from the inline
+4. widget or inline
+   - eg: `Spot` has both a field "Payments" where you can select existing `PaymentUnits` and a tab "Payments" where you can create payments only for this spot (or edit existing ones)
+5. add buttons for multi select widgets
+   - eg: `Spot` has a "Deeds" field (multiselect widget) — you can only select existing deeds, not create new ones
-3. warnings
+6. warnings
    - any of construction's spots is not among the spots on the authorization
    - more than one deed is active for a spot
    - deed date too far away from receipt date